whblondeau/json-declarative-tools/jn-path/README.md

 #### Return value "retexpr"

-JSNPath returns a very specific data structure for each node it finds.
+JNPath returns a very specific data structure for each node it finds.
 This is an array representing a 2-tuple:

 `[<explicit path>, <node value>]`